What Is CPM and How It Breaks Down the Cost of Online Advertising

 This also boosts the ad impression numbers, costing advertisers even more.
-You can read more about this in this excellent article by Reid Tatoris.
+You can read more about this in an excellent article by Reid Tatoris.

-How Does CPM Breakdown the Cost of Advertising on Your Website?
+How CPM Breakdowns the Cost of Advertising on Your Website

 There are two different kinds of CPM rates—fixed, and variable.
 Fixed rates are easier to work with as you have a definite value to put against the ad impressions generated.
 Variable CPMs are a little more difficult to work with, and these rates will differ based on your website’s topic, the country you are in, the advertiser, and so on.